Lewis Gordon: Theology and history-ethics

-Gordon points these dynamics out through discussions of W. E. B. Du Bois's observation that black people are often treated as problems instead of people who face problems in the world and Frantz Fanon's call for black people to become actional through transcending the dialectics of seeking white recognition.
-Gordon also argues that black existential philosophy is an area of thought, which means that contributions to its development can come from anyone who understands its problematics.
-In other words, one does not have to be black to contribute to this area of thought.
+Gordon argues that black existential philosophy is an area of thought, which means that contributions to its development can come from anyone who understands its problematics.
 Existence in Black reflects his point since it has articles by other authors from a variety of racial and ethnic backgrounds discussing themes ranging from African and Afro-Caribbean existential struggles with beliefs in predestination to black feminist struggles with postmodern anti-essentialist thought.
 Gordon's chapter in the book focuses on the problem of black invisibility, which he points out is paradoxical since it is a function of black people being hyper-visible.

 Gordon's place in this area of thought was solidified in 2000 with the publication of his book Existentia Africana: Understanding Africana Existential Thought.
 That book explores themes of existence—which he points out, from its Latin etymology, means to stand out or to appear—over the course of examining a set of new philosophical themes that emerge from their convergence with realities faced by African diasporic peoples.
-Gordon argues that traditional philosophical questions are not the only ones that philosophers should look at.
-Gordon examines, as a matter of philosophical interest, topics ranging from the stratification of blacks in biographical discourses to the difficulty of studying black people as human beings.
-He rejects the notion that existential philosophy is incompatible with religious thought.
-To support his position, he examines how religion poses not only unique questions of paths to be taken in struggles for liberation, but also of the conditions that make religious practices such as worship possible.
-He ends that work with a reflection on writing, in which he advances his own commitment to transcendental philosophical approaches, those, in other words, that explore the conditions by which and through which certain phenomena are able to manifest themselves or become possible.
-Crucial here is that Gordon does not pit existential philosophy against transcendental philosophy but, instead, argues for both.